CERIC is directed by a pan-Canadian volunteer Board of Directors reflecting a broad sectoral representation in the field of career counselling.

 Darlene Hnatchuk is the Director of McGill University’s Career Planning Service.
 Darlene oversees the development and delivery of programs, services and resources to support students in their career development.
 She also leads the Experiential Learning Network, bringing together campus stakeholders involved in the development and support of EL initiatives.

-Valérie Roy is the Executive Director of AXTRA, l’Alliance des centres-conseils en emploi, which brings together 95 employability service providers across the province whose mission is the job market integration of all Quebecers.
-She works with AXTRA’s members and partners to develop best practices, and a body of knowledge in the employment and training sector in order to create an inclusive labour market for all.
-Valérie also serves on a number of boards and committees in Quebec, Canada and internationally.
+Valérie Roy is the Executive Director of AXTRA, l’Alliance des centres-conseils en emploi, which brings together 95 organizations across the province of Quebec.
+Their mission is the job market integration of all people.
+Valérie works with AXTRA’s members and partners to develop best practices, and a body of knowledge in the employment and training sector to contribute to a more inclusive labour market.
+She also sits on numerous boards and committees in Quebec and Canada.

 Retired since July 2008, Donald Lawson worked in the investment industry for 58 years, initially as a partner in Moss, Lawson & Co., then its President and CEO, and subsequently as Chairman.
 Following the takeover of Moss Lawson by HSBC Securities (Canada) Inc. Mr. Lawson was Honourary Chairman and an investment advisor to private clients.
 In business, Mr. Lawson has served on the Board of Governors of the Toronto Stock Exchange, including a term as Chairman of the Board.
 He also served on the Board of the Investment Dealers Association of Canada.